sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml_with_microsoft_adfs.md

 ## 1. Add the SAML auth provider to Sourcegraph site config

-1. Set the `appURL` in site config to a URL that the ADFS server can reach.
+1. Set the `externalURL` in site config to a URL that the ADFS server can reach.
 1. Add an entry to `auth.providers` that points to your ADFS server's SAML metadata URL (typically containing the path `/federationmetadata/2007-06/federationmetadata.xml`).
 1. If needed (e.g., when deploying Sourcegraph to a Kubernetes cluster), redeploy to apply the new configuration.
 (The `sourcegraph/server` Docker container will automatically reload the configuration and apply this change.)
 1. Confirm there are no error messages in the `sourcegraph/server` Docker container logs (or the `sourcegraph-frontend` pod logs, if Sourcegraph is deployed to a Kubernetes cluster).
 The most likely error message indicating a problem is `Error prefetching SAML service provider metadata.`.